ConfederacyOfGaia/Gaia/character-creation.md

 4-5 | Gnome
 6 | Elf

+## Initial ability score generation

+Because PCs are considered extraordinary, the ability score generation options tends to produce powerful characters.
+Roll 3d4+5 7 times and arrange the top 6 however you want, and then add racial modifiers.

+In addition to racial ability score bonuses, each class gets +1 to each of their primary ability scores (the ones listed as Saving Throw proficiencies) to indicate the training they've received.

-## Race, Culture, and Backgrounds
+## Feats, Ability Score Improvements, and Character Levels

-D&D traditionally conflates race and culture, but in Gaia, these are distinct:

-- **Race** defines size, height, weight, speed, and inital ability score modifications
-- **Culture** defines languages
-- **Background** defines starting skills and money

-Because of the relative scarcity of magic items (see below), the optional Feats rules are in effect in this campaign.
+Because of the relative scarcity of magic items, the optional Feats rules are in effect in this campaign.
 All characters advance according to the following table:

 Experience Points | Level | Proficiency Bonus | Feature
 :---|:---:|:---:|:---